bhklab/DrugTissue/README.md

 Docker
 -------------------------------

-Currently publicly hosted at `https://hub.docker.com/r/gosuzombie/tissuedrug/`
+Currently publicly hosted at `https://hub.docker.com/r/gosuzombie/tissuedrug/`.
+Running the command `docker pull gosuzombie/tissuedrug` will download the latest compiled image

-the Docker file is also within the repo.
+Alternatively, the Dockerfile is also within the repo.
 Building the Docker image can be done using the command `docker build .` within the repository directory.

 Afterwards, the image id can be found using `docker images`